AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

 Stand-alone Library Projects
 ----------------------------

-.. index:: Stand-alone libraries
+.. index:: Stand-alone library

-A **stand-alone library** is a library that contains the necessary code to elaborate the Ada units that are included in the library.
+A **stand-alone library** (SAL) is a library that contains the necessary code to elaborate the Ada units that are included in the library.
 A stand-alone library is a convenient way to add an Ada subsystem to a more global system whose main is not in Ada since it makes the elaboration of the Ada part mostly